 Requirements to Apply

-All candidates considered for admission to the LMU-CVM Class of 2022 must meet the following requirements:
+All candidates considered for admission to Lincoln Memorial University-College of Veterinary Medicine must meet the following requirements:

 Minimum Academic Requirements

 - At least 43 semester or 65 quarter units from a regionally accredited college or university. *If a student intends to practice in the state of New York, they require at least 60 semester units.

 - Minimum overall 2.8 GPA, or higher in all coursework as calculated by VMCAS.